highbyte/dotnet-6502/docs/libraries/core/dotnet6502-monitor.md

   f      Fill memory at specified address with a list of bytes.
          Example: f 1000 20 ff ab 30
-  g      Change the PC (Program Counter) to the specified address continue execution. l      Load 6502 binary file from file pick dialog into emulator memory. ll     Load specified 6502 binary file into emulator memory. m      Show contents of emulator memory in bytes. q      Quit monitor. r      Show processor status and registers.
-CY = #cycles executed. reset  Resets the computer (soft, memory intact). s      Save a binary from 6502 emulator memory to host file system. z      Single step through instructions.
+  g      Change the PC (Program Counter) to the specified address continue execution. gu     Continue execution until a condition is true, checked before each instruction regardless of address. l      Load 6502 binary file from file pick dialog into emulator memory. ll     Load specified 6502 binary file into emulator memory. m      Show contents of emulator memory in bytes. q      Quit monitor. r      Show processor status and registers.
+CY = #cycles executed.
+A system's own values (a C64's VIC-II position) follow on a second line. reset  Resets the computer (soft, memory intact). s      Save a binary from 6502 emulator memory to host file system. z      Single step through instructions.
 Optionally execute a specified number of instructions.